nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 Relevant introductory graduate textbooks and edited volumes:

-  - Chopin, N., & Papaspiliopoulos, O. (2020).
-An introduction to sequential Monte Carlo.
+  - Chopin and Papaspiliopoulos (2020).
+An introduction to sequential Monte Carlo, Springer Series in Statistics.

   - Robert and Casella (1999) Monte Carlo Statistical Methods, Springer